francescofiorella/computational_intelligence_2022_2023/exam/README.md

 - Mode 2: the 2nd player is placing a piece
 - Mode 3: the 2bd player is choosing a piece

-The 1st player is trying to minimize the reward, while the 2nd player s trying to maximize it.
+The 1st player is trying to maximize the reward, while the 2nd player is trying to minimize it.

 The alpha-beta pruning strategy has been implemented along with a cache system, in order to decrease the number of calculations.